 Eligibility and requirements: Applicants must have strong research, analytical and writing skills.
 Although we have had great interns from many backgrounds, this position would be an especially beneficial experience for a student who is considering attending law school, as you will have the opportunity to learn first-hand about the practice of law in a nationwide nonprofit.

-How to Apply: Applicants should email a resume, cover letter, transcript, writing sample and the names of three references to firstname.lastname@example.org with the name of the internship you are applying for in the subject of your email.
+How to Apply: Applicants should email a resume, cover letter, transcript, a writing sample that displays your ability to present information accurately and analyze its relevance, and the names of three references to firstname.lastname@example.org.
 Your writing sample need not address our issues.
 Please let us know your availability in your cover letter.
 Applications are accepted on a rolling basis.

 Benefits: Interns will receive a substantive experience with in-depth exposure to some of the most important issues facing the country.
-Interns are encouraged to take full advantage of the many events that take place in Washington, D.C.
+For interns who are interested in attending law school, our attorneys endeavor to prepare you for the academic challenges of legal education.
+In addition, interns are encouraged to take full advantage of the many events that take place in Washington, D.C.
 Academic credit will be arranged if required, and a stipend may be available.